ZengEthan/CFDMiner/README.md

 # CFD Miner (CCFDMiner)

-A lightweight Python implementation for mining **Conditional Functional Dependencies (CFDs)** from categorical data in CSV format.
+A Python implementation for mining **Constant Conditional Functional Dependencies (CCFDs)** from categorical data in CSV format.

 This project parses a CSV dataset into transactions, mines frequent itemsets using **bitset (bitarray) TID-lists** for fast intersections, derives **minimal generators and closures**, and prints CFD-like rules to stdout via Python logging.

-> Source file: `CFDMiner.py`. fileciteturn0file0
+> Source file: `CFDMiner.py`.

 ---